akuklev/akuklev.github.io/prototypes.md

 modelled after “Type Theory for Synthetic ∞-categories” by E. Riehl and M. Shulman.

 Models of lax algebraic theories and dependently sorted algebraic theories can also have directed higher structure, form ω-categories.
-Thus, in a future work we should be pursuing stacks.
+Thus, in a future work we shall be pursuing stacks.

 ## Promorphisms in universes of models